sab0tic/synthetica/SYNTHETICA_WIP_README.md

-(2a) goto the /minecraft in the modpack base directory "ftb/FTBLite3/" (2b) rename the mods and configs to something else (e.g. mods.old) (2c) move _all_ files and folders that were pulled, including the hidden .git folder
+(2a) goto the /minecraft in the modpack base directory "ftb/FTBLite3/" (2b) rename the mods and configs to something else (e.g. mods.old) (2c) move _all_ files and folders that were pulled, including the hidden .git folder. it should ask if you want to overwrite "pack.json", that's a good thing, proceed!

 (3) move the new forge directory from the modpack base "ftb\FTBLite3" into "ftb\libraries\net\minecraftforge\forge"